korawica/clishelf/README.md

-  cm-revert    Revert the latest Commit on the Local repository. init         Initialize GIT config on local log          Show the Commit Logs from the latest Tag to HEAD. pf           Show Profile object that contain Name and Email of Author tg           Show the Latest Tag if it exists, otherwise it will show... tg-clear     Clear Local Tags that sync from the Remote repository.
+  cm-revert    Revert the latest Commit on the Local repository. init         Initialize GIT config on local log          Show the Commit Logs from the latest Tag to HEAD. mg           Merge change from another branch with strategy, `theirs`... pf           Show Profile object that contain Name and Email of Author tg           Show the Latest Tag if it exists, otherwise it will show... tg-clear     Clear Local Tags that sync from the Remote repository.